 Change To or From Audit

 Qualified credit students who register for audit may change to credit prior to the end of the adjustment period.
 (See Important Dates ).
-This may be done by emailing firstname.lastname@example.org from the student's Columbia State email.
-The student must include their name and student number along with the course(s) that are to be changed from audit to credit.
+Email email@example.com from the student's Columbia State email and include name, student's ID number and the course(s) that are to be changed from audit to credit.
 Students cannot change from audit to credit after the adjustment period.

 Any time prior to the deadline for dropping or withdrawing, students may change from credit to audit in lieu of dropping a course.
-This may be done by emailing email@example.com from their Columbia State email account with information that includes their name, student number, and the course(s) to be changed from credit to audit.
+Email firstname.lastname@example.org from the student's Columbia State email and include name, student's ID number and the course(s) that are to be changed from credit to audit.